matt4biz/oak/README.md

 ## To do
 Here are a few of the possible enhancements:

+- read .oakrc at startup to set modes/enter definitions (no output)
 - add a few missing functions (e.g. acos, tanh)
 - bitwise operators, similar to the HP 16c
 - interest-rate calculations, similar to the HP 12c